microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

     length: number
     /** Results for completions at a particular point */ completions?: import("typescript").CompletionEntry[]
-    /* Completion prefix e.g. the letters before the cursor in the word */ completionsString?: string
+    /* Completion prefix e.g. the letters before the cursor in the word so you can filter */ completionsPrefix?: string
   }[]
   /** Diagnostic error messages which came up when creating the program */
   errors: {